Pre-Approval Timeline For Home Buyers And Mortgage Process

 - Cashier’s Check?

-- How much is the approximate property taxes and insurance on the properties you are looking at?
+- How much are the approximate property taxes and insurance on the properties you are looking at?

 In order to prove verification of rent, borrowers need to provide 12 months of canceled checks and/or bank statements.
 If the renter is renting from a professional property management company, then a VOR Form provided by the lender completed by the property manager is sufficient.
 Completed, signed VOR Form from property manager can be used in lieu of 12 months canceled checks and/or 12 months bank statements.